blackferncreations/germankeycut/positioning.md

 They are possible intervention areas within the wider positioning system.

-GermanKeyCut can work across relevant public and non-public interfaces where those interfaces have material market consequences.
+Structural positioning can extend across relevant public and non-public interfaces where those interfaces have material market consequences.

 Execution may be performed:

-* directly
+* directly by Black Fern Creations LLC
 * with the client
 * through an existing agency
 * with another specialist

-Where another party executes, GermanKeyCut can define:
+Where another party executes, Black Fern Creations LLC can define:

 * what has to be built
 * why it is required
 * what structural function it serves
 * what conditions it has to satisfy

+GermanKeyCut is the website at [germankeycut.com](https://germankeycut.com/) and the public interface through which Black Fern Creations LLC presents this work.

-GermanKeyCut is operated by **Black Fern Creations LLC**, the legal and contracting entity through which client engagements and implementation work are conducted.
+Black Fern Creations LLC is the legal and contracting entity and the provider of client services described through GermanKeyCut.

 ---